gu1tekin/Trends-in-Startups/README.md

 ## Technology Stack

-1. QL: Leveraged for efficient data manipulation and analysis.
+1. SQL: Leveraged for efficient data manipulation and analysis.